addyosmani/backbone-fundamentals/README.md

 As Thomas Davis has previously noted, Backbone.js's MVC is a loose interpretation of traditional MVC, something common to many client-side MVC solutions.
 Backbone's views are what could be considered a wrapper for templating solutions such as the Mustache.js and `Backbone.View` is the equivalent of a controller in traditional MVC. `Backbone.Model` is however the same as a classical 'model'.

-Whilst Backbone is not the only client-side MVC solution that could use some improvements in it's naming conventions, `Backbone.Controller` was probably the most central source of some confusion but has been renamed a router in more recent versions.
+Whilst Backbone is not the only client-side MVC solution that could use some improvements in it's naming conventions, `Backbone.Controller` was probably the most central source of some confusion but has been renamed `Backbone.Router` in more recent versions.
 This won't prevent you from using Backbone effectively, however this is being pointed out just to help avoid any confusion if for any reason you opt to use an older version of the framework.

 The official Backbone docs do attempt to clarify that their routers aren't really the C in MVC, but it's important to understand where these fit rather than considering client-side MVC a 1:1 equivalent to the pattern you've probably seen in server-side development.

 ####Is there a limit to the number of routers I should be using?

-Andrew de Andrade has pointed out that DocumentCloud themselves usually only use a single controller in most of their applications.
+Andrew de Andrade has pointed out that DocumentCloud themselves usually only use a single router in most of their applications.
 You're very likely to not require more than one or two routers in your own projects as the majority of your application routing can be kept organized in a single controller without it getting unwieldy.

 ####Is Backbone too small for my application's needs?